We are now offering chocolate tours to interested visitors. During the tour

 Cacao seeds or beans At this stage

-in the tour visitors are shown cacao beans, already fermented, that we buy from local farms.
+in the tour visitors are shown cacao beans, already fermented and dried, that we buy from local farms.
 Our guide

 explains the process of fermentation, and how that effects the taste of chocolate.
 Tour members have the